monadicsystems/okapi/docs/index.md

 ## Introduction

-There are two ways to implement servers in Okapi.
+There are two ways to implement *Servers* in Okapi.

-The recommended way to implement a server in Okapi is via *Endpoints*:
+The recommended way to implement a Server in Okapi is via *Endpoints*:

 ```haskell
 -- | Define Endpoints using an Applicative eDSL